-Zendesk is an amazing tool for customer support.
-While Jira is the go-to choice for development teams.
+Zendesk is an amazing tool for customer support, while Jira is the go-to choice for a lot of development teams.
 So, effectively integrating both solutions means you’ll create a powerful collaboration between these teams.
 You’ll synchronize development and support into a seamless communication process.
 That means no more manual copying of data.
-An effective Jira Zendesk integration indicates that the synchronization between the two platforms happens automatically.
+An effective Jira Zendesk integration indicates that synchronization between the two platforms happens automatically.

 - Why Integrate Jira and Zendesk

 - How to Choose the Right Technology for Setting up a Jira Zendesk Integration